Fertility Preservation Options Give Hope to Cancer Patients

 Testicular or Ovarian Tissue Freezing

-Testicular or Ovarian Tissue Freezing is another option for fertility preservation, however they are not currently available at GIVF Fertility and only offered at a few centers throughout the country.
+Testicular or Ovarian Tissue Freezing is another option for fertility preservation.
+This option is not currently available at GIVF Fertility and only offered at a few centers throughout the country.

 To best support our oncology patients seeking fertility preservation treatment, GIVF Fertility has partnered with the LIVESTRONG Foundation and their LIVESTRONG Fertility Discount Program for Men and Women.
 Patients participating in this program will receive free medication and special cycle pricing agreed upon between the LIVESTRONG foundation and GIVF Fertility.
-To participate in this program, patients fill out an online application at LIVESTRONG Fertility and once approved will be able to take advantage of this special pricing.
-For patients who are not interested or who do not qualify for that program, we also offer several financing options with low-cost, fertility-focused third-party lenders, such as Future Families, that help patients more easily manage the financial portion of their treatment, giving them peace of mind.
+To participate in this program, patients fill out an online application at LIVESTRONG Fertility.
+Once approved will be able to take advantage of this special pricing.
+For patients who are not interested or do not qualify for that program, we also offer several financing options with low-cost, fertility-focused third-party lenders, such as Future Families.
+Our financial department is happy to help you find the best options for our personal situation.